Along the avenue of the lime trees, between the sources of sulfurous waters and the Romanesque churches: Montafia, love at first sight.

-It is 24 km from Asti, the provincial capital.
+It is about 25 km from Asti, the provincial capital.

 Food and wine and typical products.

-The typical recipe proposed by the local Pro Loco is the Mixed Boiled Meat.
+The typical recipe, proposed on occasions of events by the local Pro Loco, is the Gran Bollito Misto.

-Also in Montafia is home to Picolandia, the association that brings together the truffle hunters of the area, has its headquarters in Montafia.
+It should also be noted that Picolandia, the association that brings together the truffle hunters of the area, has its headquarters in Montafia.

 To be seen.

-Also, to be seen in Piazza Camillo Riccio is the charming Art Nouveau building that now houses a pharmacy.
+Worthy of note, in Piazza Camillo Riccio, is also the graceful Art Nouveau building which now houses a pharmacy.

-In the hamlet of Bagnasco are still visible the ruins of a splendid medieval fortress, with a valuable entrance arch.
-Staying in the area worth a visit the parish church dedicated to Saint Biagio and the cemetery church, of Romanesque origins, dedicated to Saint Giorgio.
+Moving to the Bagnasco hamlet, the ruins of a medieval fortress, the parish church dedicated to Saint Biagio and the one dedicated to San Giorgio are still visible.

-Montafia tree-lined of lime trees was planted in 1926 by the students of the town to pay homage to the fallen of the First World War.
+The Montafia tree-lined of lime trees was planted in 1926 by the students of the town to pay homage to the fallen of the First World War.

 Information synthesis and/or re-elaboration was taken from the website of the Municipality of Montafia